Colegio Karl C. Parrish: History

 In 1998, the KCP Preschool adopted a Reggio Emilia approach – a specially designed project-based learning environment for preschoolers.
 It was the first school in Colombia to have this program.

 Facilities

 KCP's campus spans over 3 hectares.

 KCP's library, named in honor of Burton B. Fox, is a two-story building added in 1984 and was renovated in 2011.
 The Burton B. Fox Library contains over 22,000 items and subscribes to hundreds of academic databases.
 It also houses the Preschool Library, the result of a Reggio Emilia project undertaken by Kinder students in 2001.

 A swimming pool and gymnasium were built in 1987.
 In 1998 the Alumni Hall Auditorium was inaugurated as an addition to the Fine Arts program.
 It seats 465.

 2014 saw the inauguration of a modern Gross Motor / Atelier building and Park for the Preschool.
+In 2020, KCP inaugurated the Student Center, a building that houses 360 students and offers a wide variety of healthy food and beverage options.
+But more than just a place to eat, the Student Center was designed to be a vibrant hub for studying, school events, spirit activities, friendships, and so much more.

 The Brown House holds the Director's office and the Board Room was built by Dr. Fox in 1970.